 Texas Mortgage Rates: Due to Texas’ propensity for having mortgage rates that are comparable to or below the national average, your monthly mortgage payments should be manageable.
 No counties in Texas have conforming loan ceilings over the $726,200 standard ceiling.
-Keep reading about Texas Mortgage Rates!
+Keep reading about Texas Mortgage Rates in May 2023.

 Historical Texas Mortgage Rates

 Fast Stats on Texas Mortgage Rates

 - median price of a home: $237,400 (U.S. Census Bureau)

 - 64.1% of Americans own a home (St. Louis Fed)

 - Homeownership costs on a monthly basis: $1,747 (U.S. Census Bureau)

 A considerable mortgage market exists in Texas, the biggest state in the continental United States.
 Investing and financial planning, such as tax, retirement, and estate planning, are other areas where financial advisors may assist you in making sure you are setting yourself up for the future.

 Texas has a more streamlined mortgage application process than some other states.
 Consumer protections have been implemented by the state government to help stop foreclosure.
 The state did not start allowing home equity loans until 1997, as well.
 The laws governing Texas mortgages are still created with the intention of limiting the amount of risk a homeowner can assume.